What Does it Mean?

-which parent(s) has primary custody of the child(s)
+- which parent(s) has primary custody over their child

-how both parents are to communicate with each other to coordinate childcare
+- how both parents are to communicate with each other to coordinate childcare